 Itchy Index Finger…

-As I was going through my shot process, I would knock an arrow, attach my release to the D-loop, draw the bow and find my anchor.
+As I was going through my shot process, I would nock an arrow, attach my release to the D-loop, draw the bow and find my anchor.

 After this is where I was a complete mess.